artus-analysis/Sherivf/README.md

     `sherivf.py --compile`

-This simply executes a compilation command in the for the Rivet analysis plugin.
+This simply executes a compilation command for the Rivet analysis plugin, located in `rivet/`.

 * **Integration run of sherpa**

-After every time some physical parameter in the Sherpa runcard is changed:
+After every time some physical parameter in the Sherpa runcard `sherpa/zjet/Run.dat` is changed:

     `sherivf.py --integrate`
 This deletes old integration files and executes a Sherpa phase space integration run.